Obtaining Pseudo-inverse Solutions With MINRES: Introduction

-In this paper, we introduce a novel and remarkably simple lifting strategy that seamlessly incorporates into the final MINRES iteration, allowing us to obtain the minimum norm solution with negligible additional computational overhead and minimal alterations to the original MINRES algorithm.
-We consider our lifting strategy in a variety of settings including Hermitian and complex symmetric systems as well as systems with semi-definite preconditioners.
+\textbf{Contributions.} Our contributions focus on introducing a novel and remarkably simple strategy, named \emph{MN refinement}, which modifies the final MINRES iteration to obtain the minimum-norm solution with negligible additional computational overhead and minimal changes to the original MINRES algorithm. \begin{itemize} \item After addressing the common case of Hermitian settings (\cref{thm:MINRES_dagger}), we build on the MINRES solver's extension to complex-symmetric systems described in \cite{choi2013minimal} and propose a corresponding MN refinement for complex-symmetric systems (\cref{thm:CSMINRES_dagger}). \item We also investigate generalizations of the MN refinement to preconditioned settings with singular preconditioners (\cref{thm:MN-refinement,thm:MN-refinement_CS}). \item Numerical experiments show that the developed MN refinements effectively recover pseudo-inverse solutions for Hermitian and complex-symmetric systems.
+We further demonstrate applications to solving PDEs, like the Maxwell problem, and to large-scale, ill-conditioned image deblurring problems using semi-definite preconditioners. \end{itemize}

 The rest of the paper is organized as follows.
 We end this section by introducing our notation and definitions.
-The theoretical analyses underpinning our lifting strategy in a variety of settings are given in \cref{sec:pinverse,sec:pMINRES}.
-In particular, \cref{sec:hermitian,sec:CSMINRES} consider Hermitian and complex symmetric systems, respectively, while \cref{sec:pMINRES_H,sec:pMINRES_CS} study our lifting strategy in the presence of positive semi-definite preconditioners in each matrix class.
+The theoretical analyses underpinning our MN refinement in a variety of settings are given in \cref{sec:pinverse,sec:pMINRES}.
+In particular, \cref{sec:hermitian,sec:CSMINRES} consider Hermitian and complex-symmetric systems, respectively, while \cref{sec:pMINRES_H,sec:pMINRES_CS} study our MN refinement in the presence of positive semi-definite preconditioners in each matrix class.
 Numerical results are given in \cref{sec:exp}.
-Conclusion and further thoughts are gathered in \cref{sec:conclusion}.
+Conclusions and further thoughts are gathered in \cref{sec:conclusion}.